Schema Definition

 Text

-Text is a string of characters.
+Byteform provides a text schema type to represent a variable-length string.
 It's a synonym for a JavaScript string.

 import { text } from '@evenstar/byteform';